 Using a stainless steel peeler for your carrots will ensure rust-resistant, consistently sharp performance throughout your prep work.

 Step 4.
-Heat Wok Until Smoking
+Heat the Wok Until Smoking

 A properly heated wok forms the foundation of successful stir-frying.
 You’ll know your wok is ready when you see a wisp of smoke rising from its surface.
 This vital wok heating step guarantees your ingredients sear quickly instead of steaming.